yann-richard/ZTrain_web_Cypress_Demo/README.md

  # Cypress/javascript Automation Framework
 This is a Demo of the web automation of the Ztrain site with the cypress framework

-# cypress-automation-framework
-This is a Demo of the web automation of the Ztrain site with the cypress framework

 ## Getting Started 🏁